CristopherH95/CS-5800-inheritance-assignment/README.md

 # CS-5800: Inheritance Assignment

 This repository contains a basic inheritance implementation designed to address an assignment in CS-5800 (Advanced Software Engineering).
-The `Driver` class implements a basic program demonstrating the instantiation of the different classes implemented here.
+The `driver` package implements a basic program demonstrating the instantiation of the different classes implemented here.
 An example of its output can be found in the `output.png` file.

 ## Build & Run